César Nicolás Penson

 César Nicolás Penson (23 January 1855 – 29 October 1901) was an author, poet, and lawyer from the Dominican Republic.
+His book Cosas añejas (1891) is considered to be a representative work of Dominican literature of the 19th century.

 Biography

-The son of Juana Tejera and William Nicholas Penson (an Englishman), he attended an elementary school where he learned to read and write.
-Later, he attended the Colegio San Luis Gonzaga in his hometown, where he perfected his studies in languages, music and mathematics from an early age standing out in literature.
+He was the son of Juana Tejera and William Nicholas Penson (an Englishman).
+He attended an elementary school where he learned to read and write.
+Later, he attended Colegio San Luis Gonzaga in his hometown, where he continued his studies in languages, music and mathematics.